 Your own health and the health of your loved ones will not wait for you to finish medical school and residency.
 What are your goals?
 What are your values?
 What’s most important to you in life?

 If there’s a project or passion outside of medicine that you’ve always wanted to pursue, this may be the ideal time for you to do that.
-While not impossible, taking a gap year during medical school or residency is more complicated, and it will be more taxing to adjust to.
+While not impossible, taking a gap year during medical school or residency is more complicated, and it will be more challenging to adjust to.

 Are There Downsides to Taking a Gap Year Before Medical School?